Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

+\begin{remark} In the proof of Theorem~\ref{thm:LogConcaveTwoSidedExistence}, we employ the property that the mean of a source with a log-concave density is finite.
+This finite mean property follows from the fact that the tails of a log-concave density are at most exponential \cite[Lemma~1]{CuleSamworthEJS10}.
+In the following, we restate this result for the special case of densities defined on $\mathbb{R}$. \end{remark} \begin{lemma}[{\cite[Lemma~1]{CuleSamworthEJS10}} ] For a log-concave density $f$ defined on $\mathbb{R}$, there exists $a>0$ and $b\in\mathbb{R}$ such that $f(x)\leq \exp(-a|x|+b)$ for all $x\in \mathbb{R}$. \end{lemma}

-\begin{rem} It is noted that in the proof of Theorem~\ref{thm:LogConcaveTwoSidedExistence} the source distribution is assumed to be strictly log-concave.
+\begin{remark} It is noted that in the proof of Theorem~\ref{thm:LogConcaveTwoSidedExistence} the source distribution is assumed to be strictly log-concave.
 In fact, the result holds for distributions which are only log-concave.
-In that case, for the result to hold, it is required that $(\log f(x))''\geq0$ for all $x$ and $(\log f(x))''>0$ for some $x$.
-On the other hand, we know that it is not possible to have $(\log f(x))''=0$ for all $x$ for a distribution with unbounded two-sided support since this implies that $f(x)=\exp(ax+c)$ for some $a,c\in\mathbb{R}$, which is not possible. \end{rem}
+In that case, for the result to hold, it is required that the density is not log affine everywhere.
+This is indeed true for a log-concave distribution with two-sided unbounded support. \end{remark}

+\begin{remark} For a source log-concave density with two-sided unbounded support, there also exist equilibria with infinitely many bins (see Corollary~\ref{cor:infManyLogConcaveTwoSided}).
+In order to prove this result, we show that a log-concave density satisfies the assumptions made in Section~\ref{sec:general} where the proof for existence of infinitely many bins essentially relies on Tychonoff's fixed-point theorem \cite{fixedPointBook}. \end{remark}

-Theorem~\ref{thm:LogConcaveTwoSidedExistence} reveals that there does not exist an upper bound on the number of bins for an equilibrium considering log-concave sources with two-sided unbounded support.
-Namely, there exist countably many (not finitely many) distinct equilibria for log-concave sources with two-sided unbounded support.
+Theorem~\ref{thm:LogConcaveTwoSidedExistence} reveals that there does not exist a finite upper bound on the number of bins for an equilibrium considering log-concave sources with two-sided unbounded support.
+Namely, there exist countably infinite number of distinct equilibria for log-concave sources with two-sided unbounded support.